-In April of 1972, leadership of Broadway was passed to Dr. Hudson's son, Elbert Hudson, 10 years after Broadway’s board elected Paul Hudson as president and chief executive officer.
+In April of 1972, the leadership of Broadway was passed to Dr. Hudson's son, Elbert Hudson, 10 years after Broadway’s board elected Paul Hudson as president and chief executive officer.
 Elbert Hudson continues to chair the board and the executive committee of the board.

 In 1954, Broadway acquired a building from Woolworth's department store and hired an architect and fellow board member, Paul R. Williams, to redesign the building.
 In 1955, BFB moved into the new headquarters at 4501 South Broadway.

 Broadway Financial Corporation is the parent holding company for Broadway Federal Bank.
 Broadway Financial is a publicly traded stock company whose common stock is traded on the NASDAQ small-cap market under the symbol "BYFC.”